George-lewis/superpipe/README.md

     pass

 {"c": 1, "a": 2, "b": 3} >> foo(**_)
-# You can use star-expansion on _!
+# You can use star-expansion on _

 for x in range(3) >> map(lambda x: x * x):
     pass
-# You can use superpipes in loops!
+# It works in loops, too

 print(
     5